The article is contributed by Biswajit Das, Founder - Brandintelle Services

 What had happened behind the scenes just before this period is interesting.
 The hospital had signed up to outsource its Hospital Management System along with Electronic Medical Records to a third party along with a group of regional hospitals & regional physicians.
 The third party managed to aggregate patient medical records from all the hospitals, & physicians into a data lake.
 And as is the custom today, built some “intelligence” into its Hospital Management System with AI/ML.
 The algorithm that was published had an inbuilt logic that apparently categorised all prescription opiate users as “substance abusers” if they used opiates for more than a certain (undisclosed) period!
 The Hospital Management software automatically “blacklisted” such patients & barred them from any medical treatment!

 Current & future generations may rely on AI/ML as the ultimate decision-making tool.
 But in reality, AI/ML simply points to signs, trends & predictions all based on applied statistics (from the eighties & earlier!) which are applied to available historical data.
 This was not possible till the price-availability of computing & storage power crossed a threshold level - which happened in the last 5 years.

 But here’s the thing: both data & algorithms are prepared by human beings.
 Therefore both are imperfect.
 And to make it worse, both data & algorithms are ‘opaque’ to end-users, making some victims & others perpetrators!

 Yet we tend to treat the predictions & pointers as though they were the Gospel truth!

 While these nudges & prediction techniques work in general, it can be fatally wrong at times.
-As adoption of AI/ML proliferates, there will be a need to appoint regulators & ombudsmen who will have the right to examine & override decisions taken on the basis of AI/ML algorithms.
+As the adoption of AI/ML proliferates, there will be a need to appoint regulators & ombudsmen who will have the right to examine & override decisions taken based on AI/ML algorithms.